theezak/BloomFilters/README.md

 - The only major obstacle occurs when the Bloom filters are not compatible, for example because they can't be resized to have the same size (no shared factor), have different hash functions or have different hash counts.
 A minor obstacle is two estimators that do not have a shared factor, but you could still choose to exchange the Bloom filters.

 The solution provided in this repository includes a test implementation of pre-calculated estimators and filters.

+## Quasi - estimations

+There might be scenario's where it is not feasible for both parties to maintain estimators.
+In these scenario's a quasi decoder can be used.
+One party sends its estimator and the other party utilizes a membership test to determine the size of the difference.
+Note that ideally all entities are tested for membership, but functionality is provided to estimate the difference based upon a random sample and the total size of the set.
+Quasi estimations can be performed against both estimators and Bloom filters.

+Note that the quasi estimations can be rather inaccurate.
+Accuracy is truly problematic against highly compressed Bloom filters or estimators due to the high number of false positives, Heuristics have been included to compensate for some of these effects.

 ## Wishlist
 Although this is initially just a testbed, an obvious wishlist item is a buffer pool to counteract some of the horrible things the Bloom Filter does to memory management.